pablodecm/phd_thesis/src/101_chapter_1.md

   unknown CP-symmetry processes, potentially through interactions not included in the SM, are needed to resolve the mentioned disparity.

-* **origin of neutrino masses**: the Standard Model was developed assuming that neutrinos were massless, yet is currently well-stablished that neutrinos oscillate between different flavour states [cite], implying that flavour states are mixing and hence that neutrino masses are very small but different from zero .
+* **Origin of neutrino masses**: the Standard Model was developed assuming that neutrinos were massless, yet is currently well-stablished that neutrinos oscillate between different flavour states [cite], implying that flavour states are mixing and hence that neutrino masses are very small but different from zero.
-  The SM Lagrangian can be extended to account for the masses of neutrinos in a similar fashion to what is done for leptons and quarks, but their Yukawa coupling has to be much smaller than for any of the other particles, and it requires the existence of very weakly interacting right-handed neutrinos.
-An alternative mechanism for including neutrino masses exist, which is based on assuming they are Majorana fermions and hence they are their own anti-particle, which is currently being experimentally tested.
+  The SM Lagrangian can be extended to account for the masses of neutrinos in a similar fashion to what is done for leptons and quarks, but their Yukawa coupling has to be much smaller than of any of the other particles, and it requires the existence of very weakly interacting right-handed neutrinos.
+An alternative mechanism for including neutrino masses exists, and it is based on assuming that these particles are Majorana fermions and hence they are their own anti-particle.
+This hypothesis is currently being experimentally tested.
 It also worth noting that in order to explain the smallness of neutrino masses in a principled way, the Seesaw mechanism [cite] has been proposed, which implicitly assumes that the SM is only a low-energy scale effective theory of a more complete unified theory.

-* **mismatch between vacuum energy and Dark Energy**: in addition of providing evidence for dark matter, astrophysical observations such as studies of the properties of the Cosmic Microwave Background [cite] or the red shift of type Ia supernovae [cite], consistently point to the hypothesis of an accelerating expansion of the current universe.
-The simplest way to account for this in cosmological models is to include a cosmological constant, which be understood of an intrinsic energy density of the vacuum, exerting a negative pressure and therefore driving the observed expansion of the universe.
-In fact, in order to reconcile the theoretical models with experimental observations, about $68\%$ of the total energy in the present universe would correspond to these type of unknown energy density, generally referred as *dark energy*.
+* **Mismatch between vacuum energy and Dark Energy**: in addition of providing evidence for dark matter, astrophysical observations such as studies of the properties of the Cosmic Microwave Background [cite] or the redshift of type Ia supernovae [cite], consistently point to the hypothesis of an accelerating expansion of the current universe.
+The simplest way to account for this in cosmological models is to include a cosmological constant, which should be understood as an intrinsic energy density of the vacuum, exerting a negative pressure and therefore driving the observed expansion of the universe.
+In fact, in order to reconcile the theoretical models with experimental observations, about $68\%$ of the total energy in the present universe would correspond to this type of unknown energy density, generally referred to as *dark energy*.
 In most quantum field theories, such as the Standard Model, some non-zero zero-point energy originating from quantum fluctuations is expected.
 However, modern attempts to predict energy densities from QFT are at variance